 Martin Eberlen (bn.
-1984) is a London based documentary photographer and photojournalist.
+Martin Richardson, 1984) is a London based documentary photographer, visual artist, writer and journalist, and teacher in training.
 Martin graduated with a distinction from the MA Photojournalism and Documentary Photography course at London College of Communication, in 2018.
-Prior to his MA he had been photographing portraits and events professionally since graduating from his BA in 2009.
+Prior to his MA he had been photographing portraits professionally since graduating from his BA in 2009.

 Martin was awarded an Honourable Mention for his entry into the documentary photography category, showcasing work from OUR LAND & (S)OIL, in 2017s International Photographer of the Year competition.

 OUR LAND & (S)OIL was also awarded an Honourable Mention in the Prix De La Photographie Paris Photo competition, 2018.
 The work was included in the PX3 Annual photo book.

 OUR LAND & (S)OIL - “On 27th July, 2017, I began what would end up being a 1,600 mile journey by bicycle along the route of the Dakota Access Pipeline.
 Starting in North Dakota, I travelled to Stanley, heading west to Williston, then through South Dakota and Iowa, eventually ending in Patoka, Illinois.
 OUR LAND & (S)OIL documents the individuals, communities, towns and land surrounding the Dakota Access Pipeline.
 Through photography, publicly available documents, interviews and found material, the project tells the stories of those directly affected by the pipeline (for better or for worse), whilst subtly observing mid-west American culture from an outsider’s perspective.”